NuhShh/breast-cancer-classification/README.md

 📌 Note
 -------
-This project is intended for educational and demo purposes.
+This project is intended for educational purposes.
 Model performance may vary depending on feature engineering and parameter tuning.